 There are several trained NIATx coaches in MA; there are also numerous people who can volunteer as peer mentors (someone esle who has expertise with the change you are making).
 Cost structures vary.
 Contact Mike Ellis, MA NIATx Coordinator for more information (see below).

-The Bureau of Substance Abuse Services also has run free collaborative calls on workforce development, client retention and NIATx Fundamentals.
+The Bureau of Substance Addiction Services also has run free collaborative calls on workforce development, client retention and NIATx Fundamentals.
 Contact Mike Ellis, NIATx Coordinator for more information.

 2. Resources available outside of MA